 Squeaky Office and Gaming Chairs

-Lastly, most people also have gaming chairs in their homes, whether they use them for gaming or work.
+Lastly, most people also have gaming or office chairs in their homes.
 In my experience, these kinds of chairs are also the ones that are most likely to make noise.
 After all, there are so many moving parts involved:

 - Reclining features start making noise almost immediately

 - Height adjustments also involve moving metal parts

 - Office chairs typically have a base of five swivel wheels